 Riding Bicycles Safely in Decatur, Illinois

-- Bicyclists are afforded all of the same rights on public roads as motor vehicles, but must also adhere to the same set of laws.
+- Bicyclists are afforded all the same rights on public roads as motor vehicles but must also adhere to the same set of laws.

 - When making a turn, you must first signal your intention to turn and move into the appropriate lane for your turn.

-- Carrying passengers on your bicycle is strictly prohibited as it poses a risk of injury to both your passenger and yourself.
+- Carrying passengers on your bicycle is strictly prohibited as it poses a risk of injury to both your passenger and you.

-- You must equip your bicycle with a headlamp and rear reflector when riding at night so that motorists can see you.
+- Equip your bicycle with a headlamp and rear reflector when riding at night so that motorists can see you.

-- You are responsible for making sure that your child also follows the laws and may be subject to a fine if you knowingly allow a child to break traffic laws.
+- You are responsible for ensuring that your child also follows the laws and may be subject to a fine if you knowingly allow a child to break a traffic law.

-While there is not an abundance of bike trails throughout Decatur, if you are seeking an adventure or do not wish to ride alone, you may consider joining the Decatur Bicycle Club.
-Members schedule daily rides and longer trips over the weekends and there are plenty of rides for families to participate in.
+While there is not an abundance of bike trails throughout Decatur, you may consider joining the Decatur Bicycle Club if you seek an adventure or do not wish to ride alone.

 Common Injuries to Cyclists Caused by Driver Negligence